 The competence center designs, develops and operates on a semi-industrial scale.
 Going beyond the technological error testing approach often found in industry, the competence center develops modeling tools for materials and processes to understand the influence of setting parameters of development means on the micro-structure and properties of materials.

 It develops the skills of technicians, engineers and PhDs, and trains PhD students for careers in the formulation and the implementation of new generation high-performance composites.

 - the formulation and the deposition of sizing adapted to thermoplastic matrices

 - the formulation of high temperature heat hardened prepregs and thermoplastics

-- the integration of electrical charges
+- the integration of electrically conductive particles

 - the integration of sensors for structural health monitoring or electrical power conductors